-Two administrators will be working on their professional development plans in order to comply with legislation (Minn.
+Two administrators are working on their professional development plans in order to comply with legislation (Minn.
 Stat.
 124E.12 subd.2 (2016)).
-The administrators have completed their requirements of their development plans.
-All information will be kept on file for review by the district Director and School Board Chair.
+The administrators have completed the requirements of their development plans.
+All information is kept on file for review by the district Director and School Board Chair.